geb/geb/doc/manual/src/chapters/010-intro.md

 It is intended that access to the underlying WebDriver classes is not needed when using Geb.
 However, you always have full access to the underlying driver instance should you need to delve that deep.

+> As of Geb 0.6, a version of WebDriver greater than `2.0b2` is required.

 For more information see the manual section on the [browser interface][browser].

 ## Installation & Usage